GenevieveDorrell/ReverseGeoCoding/README.md

 ## Setup-
 TODO
-run the windowBuild.bat or UnixBuild.bash depending on your OS.
-Then run the run
+run the windowBuild.bat or UnixBuild.sh depending on your OS.
+These scripts will put you in the virtual envirinment and start runing the program.
+To call the run.cmd alone you must be in the virtual environment.
+On windows the command to reenter the venv after it has already been built is './env\Scripts\activate.bat' and 'source env/bin/activate' for apple.
+There is a stop.cmd script that you can call to exit the virtual environment, alternativly you can also type deactivate.

 ## Usage-
 TODO